airbnb/mavericks/docs/README.md

 Mavericks is used in hundreds of screens at Airbnb including 100% of new screens.
 It has also been adopted by countless other apps from small smaple apps to apps with over 1 billion downloads.

-Mavericks is build on top of [Android Jetpack](https://developer.android.com/jetpack) so it can be thought of as a complement rather than a departure from Google's standard set of libraries.
+Mavericks is built on top of [Android Jetpack](https://developer.android.com/jetpack) so it can be thought of as a complement rather than a departure from Google's standard set of libraries.

 This is what it looks like:
 ```kotlin